 Peer Volunteer Program

-Though similar to and working alongside our Mentorship program (discussed below), the focus of the peer volunteer program is different.
-For the peer volunteer program, the focus is on personal issues a lawyer may be experiencing versus the mentorship program where the focus is on young lawyers and legal skills.
+Though similar to and working alongside our Mentorship program (discussed below), the focus of the peer volunteer program is on personal issues a lawyer may be experiencing versus the mentorship program where the focus is on young lawyers and legal skills.

 Peer volunteers are not counsellors.
-What they are is a peer from within the profession who a lawyer can talk to about personal issues they are experiencing.
+They are peers from within the profession who others can talk to about personal issues they are experiencing.
 Peer volunteers can also provide a confidential link between a lawyer seeking help and the appropriate help or helper.

 LIANS Mentorship Program